Capital Region Invention Convention 2018

 (518) 382-7890, ext.
 252

 GE Global Research

-Director of Development miSci
+Vice President of Development at miSci

 15 Nott Terrace Heights

 Invention Convention is made possible through the volunteer and financial support of many community partners.